André Lichnerowicz: Research

+that many compact simply-connected spin manifolds (including the 4-manifold K3) do not admit Riemannian metrics of positive scalar curvature, thereby founding an important area of Riemannian geometry that remains active today.

 In the 1970s his interests turned to symplectic geometry and dynamical systems, with many pioneering papers which, in the next decades, would give rise to the modern field of Poisson geometry.
 Indeed, starting in 1974, together with Moshé Flato and Daniel Sternheimer, Lichnerowicz formulated the first definitions of a Poisson manifold in terms of a bivector, the counterpart of a (symplectic) differential 2-form.
 He showed later that the same philosophy can be used to generalise contact structures to Jacobi manifolds.
 In a 1976 paper one can already find the classical formula $[df,dg]=d\{f,g\}$ for the Lie algebroid bracket of $T^*M$ on exact 1-forms via the Poisson bracket of functions.
 In 1977 Lichnerowicz introduced the operator defining what is now called Poisson cohomology.
 His 1978 papers on the deformation of the algebra of smooth functions on a Poisson manifold established the new research area of deformation quantisation.

 Lichnerowicz published more than 350 papers and supervised 24 Ph.D. students.
 A collection of scientific contributions from several of his collaborators was published in his honour in occasion of his 60th birthday.
 In 1982 a personal selection of his own works was published by Hermann.